freeorion/freeorion/README.md

 FreeOrion requires an *OpenGL 2.1* capable graphic card and a display with a minimum resolution of at least *800x600*.

-FreeOrion requires at least *Windows XP* with *Service Pack 2* or later, *Mac OSX 10.9* or later or any reasonably recent Linux distribution on x86 compatible processors.
+Recent releases of FreeOrion require at least *Windows 8.1* or later, *macOS 10.12* or later or any reasonably recent Linux distribution on x86 compatible processors, such as *Ubuntu 18.04 or 20.04*.
 Other operating systems and architectures have reported to be working by users, but are not actively supported by the FreeOrion project.

 Download